NEW YORK (WTXF/AP) - Coming soon to McDonald's: Fresh beef.

 It's a major shift for the world's largest hamburger chain, which has been trying to update its image as more people shun processed foods.
 It has been tinkering with its recipes, removing artificial preservatives from its Chicken McNuggets and cutting high fructose corn syrup from its bread.

-According to McDonald's, "The fresh beef burgers, cooked right when ordered, are the latest step the company has made to meet customers’ changing expectations.
+, "The fresh beef burgers, cooked right when ordered, are the latest step the company has made to meet customers’ changing expectations.
 All McDonald’s burgers use 100 percent pure beef with absolutely no fillers, additives or preservatives."

 McDonald's Corp. had been testing fresh beef at more than 400 restaurants in Dallas and Tulsa, Oklahoma, for about a year.
 The company, based in Oak Brook, Illinois, has about 14,000 locations in the U.S.